okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/aspnet/integrateenrollotp.md

 ### 6. Display OTP input page

-Build a form that allows the user to enter the one-time password (OTP) sent to them by email.
+Build a form that allows the user to enter the One-Time Passcode (OTP) sent to them by email.
 This is exactly the same as Step 8 in the Challenge Flow instructions.

 ### 7. Open email and copy OTP